 My body is my artistic compass.
 I get meaning from damage, disease and healing processes in my body.

 In addition to the signs that reveal in my body I feel a strong connection with certain places.I have discovered that there are places where I experience physical phenomen,a such as shaking,

 sweating, an accelerated heartbeat and dizziness.
 When I have such an experience, I examin the place and work out the (spiritual) meaning in my studio and transform them into works of art.

 For me, imagining my emotional world is a pure necessity.
 That is my purpose in life.
 In my images I expose social injustices.
-Not literally, but I subtly portray my personal experiences and interpretations of situations.
+Not literally, but I subtly portray my individual experiences, feelings and interpretations of situations.